 Adding a little narcissism is incredibly healthy

 But narcissism is prevalent to the human condition which means that we are all narcissistic to an extent.
-But what helps in midlife, as we begin to see our bodies, life and our attitudes change is maintaining a form of narcissism which can support us, known as ‘healthy narcissism’.
+But what helps in midlife, as we begin to see our bodies, life and our attitudes change is maintaining a form of narcissism that can support us, known as ‘healthy narcisism.

 Healthy narcissism is the characteristic of possessing realistic, nourishing self-esteem without being disconnected from a shared emotional life and being able to engage empathically with others and the world.
-In real terms it means caring for yourself, being able to prioritise your own needs, without callously dumping on those around you as you do so.
+In real terms, it means caring for yourself and being able to prioritize your own needs, without callously dumping on those around you as you do so.

 It is time to position yourself as number 1 priority.